vglazer/USRA/subgraph_finding/doc/reg_search.md

 ## PURPOSE
-[`reg_search.c`](https://github.com/vglazer/USRA/blob/master/subgraph_finding/src/reg_search.c) uses randomised restricted local search to find regular vertex-induced subgraphs with a prescribed valency in undirected, unweighted graphs.
+[`reg_search.c`](https://github.com/vglazer/USRA/blob/master/subgraph_finding/src/reg_search.c) uses randomised restricted local search to find regular vertex-induced subgraphs with a prescribed valency (that is, degree) in undirected, unweighted graphs.

 ## METHOD
 The input parameters are nearly identical to those of `sub_search`, except that